 Thus, a user can notice the amount of storage space the OS consumes, leaving the rest for apps and data.
 As expected, devices with WIMBoot are subject to a performance hit.
 Hence, it only targets new computers with small SSD or eMMC-based hard drives.

-In all, you can get a full version of the OS while still having scope for the installations of apps and other programs.
-All important links to WIMBoot installation process are highlighted on the Windows Blog.
+In all, you can get a full version of the OS while still having scope for the installation of apps and other programs.